HangenYuu/vision_learner/README.md

 For each architecture, there will be two projects - a Tiny one and a Paper one.
 The Tiny one is a basic recreation of the signature of the model.
 The Paper one is the implementation of a SOTA model, may or may not be for the original task.

-Each project will have the Notebook file and HTML file rendered by Quarto.
+Each project will have the Notebook file, HTML file (rendered by Quarto if possible), and PDF file.